HsienYu/RPi_SyncLooper/README.md

-*Tahnks to StevenHickson & turingmachine, and original script from Simon Josi.*
+*Tahnks to StevenHickson & turingmachine, and original sync script from Simon Josi.*